hariclerry/mediawiki/tests/playwright/Report.md

 ## WebdriverIO

 WebdriverIO is a test automation framework that allows you to run tests based on the WebDriver protocol and Appium automation technology.
-WebdriverIO is known to be;

-- Extendable: Adding helper functions, or more complicated sets and combinations of existing commands is simple and really useful.
-- Compatible: WebdriverIO can be run on the WebDriver Protocol for true cross-browser testing as well as Chrome DevTools Protocol for Chromium-based automation using Puppeteer.
-- Feature Rich: The huge variety of community plugins allows you to easily integrate and extend your setup to fulfill your requirements.

-The above points are just a few of WebdriverIO capability.
-To explore more WebdriverIO capabilities, you can check out the WebdriverIO and [MediaWiki documentation](https://www.mediawiki.org/wiki/Selenium).

 WebdriverIO provides the ability and options to run commands in both asynchronous and synchronous operations.
 For asynchronous operations, you can use the JavaScript usual async/await, however for synchronous, it can be done through [node-fibers](https://www.npmjs.com/package/fibers).
 Both of these options have their own benefits and issues which can be found on the [WebdriverIO](https://webdriver.io/docs/sync-vs-async) website.